 What if an item I checked out from the library gets damaged or lost?

 You are responsible for all items checked out on your card.
-You may have to pay the replacement cost.
-Please speak with a staff member to explain what happened.
+Click HERE to view overdue and replacement fees.

 Can I register to vote at the Library?